Tekateka/MechaCar_Statistical_Analysis/README.md

 # Deliverable 1
 ## Purpose:-
--	To perform multiple linear regression to identify which variables in the dataset predict the mpg of MechaCar prototypes.
+-	To perform multiple linear regression and to identify which variables in the dataset predict the mpg of MechaCar prototypes.

 ## Materials:
 Dataset: MechaCar_mpg.csv